BLAMING OTHERS FOR OUR SINS

 Peter gave some excellent advice to women whose husbands were not believers in I Peter 3:1 when he said, “Wives, likewise, be submissive to your own husbands, that even if some do not obey the word, they, without a word, may be won by the conduct of their wives, when they observe your chaste conduct accompanied by fear.”
 The woman is to win her husband to Christ by her “conduct.”

 5. Preachers — Sometimes, people become offended by something a preacher says in his sermon and refuse to attend any more services.
-They sometimes blame their unfaithfulness on the preacher when they ask about their neglect.
+They sometimes blame the preacher for their unfaithfulness when they ask about their neglect.
 The preacher may have said something correct and needful in his sermon.
 II Timothy 4:2 says that he is to “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.”
-It is also true that a preacher can make a mistake in judgment as preachers are not perfect.
+It is also true that a preacher can make a mistake in judgment, as preachers are not perfect.
 Regardless of mistakes that others might make, we must remain faithful to God.
 We can blame the preacher for our neglect, but we are still responsible and must answer to God.

 6. Other Christians — At times, one Christian mistreats another.
-He then may try and excuse his neglect in serving God due to his mistreatment.
+He then may try to excuse his neglect in serving God due to his mistreatment.
 Also, some might say they will not attend services due to “so many hypocrites there.”
-These are trying to blame their spiritual neglect on others, but they are still responsible for their sins.
+These try to blame their spiritual neglect on others but are still responsible for their sins.

 Many people take the easiest course concerning their sins.
 Instead of repenting, they blame others.
 It does no good for us to shift responsibility.